BTI’s first cohort was enrolled in the program during the 2015-2016 school year and graduated in 2018.

-Even if you think you might pursue an alternative scientific field, our program will still give you a strong foundation, and the essential lab skills you need to succeed in college.
+Even if you think you might pursue an alternative scientific field, our program will still give you a strong foundation, and the essential lab skills and communication skills you need to succeed in college and beyond.

 If I am accepted into the BTI sophomore cohort, can I change my mind over the summer?

-Campus-wide, schedule changes will not be permitted after mid May, 2020; therefore, students who accept our invitation to enroll in BTI, will not be able to drop the program over the summer or in August when we return.
+Campus-wide, schedule changes will not be permitted after mid-May, 2022; therefore, students who accept our invitation to enroll in BTI, will not be able to drop the program over the summer or in August when we return.